subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ## Launch the Project

-To launch the processor (this will block the current terminal), you can run the following command:
+To launch the processor run the following command (this will block the current terminal):

 ```bash
 sqd process